 - Officials of Lancaster General Health and those individuals classified as "highly compensated" (by IRS definition) are not eligible for this program.

 - The employee must complete the Lancaster General Health Home in the City Program Eligibility Form and submit it to the Lancaster General Health Home in the City Program Administrator.
-Forms can be obtained at the Alliance Property Services office located at 607 N. Duke Street or by visiting the Lancaster General Health Intranet and clicking on Human Resources and then "Home in the City."
+Forms can be obtained at Lancaster General Health’s Real Estate and Leasing office located at 607 N. Duke Street or by visiting the Lancaster General Health Intranet and clicking on Human Resources and then “Home in the City.”

 - The employee is encouraged to submit the Lancaster General Health Home in the City Program Eligibility Form early in the process of considering a new home purchase.